Super Dave - sharing Lessons from NO GI Worlds and preparing for Pan 2026

 This is about our community supporting one of our own.
 When practitioners like Dave get the chance to compete at Worlds, they carry the lessons, the spirit, and the values of everyone who's ever tied on a belt.
 They prove that dedication and technique can take you to the highest levels of the sport.

-Every morning, Super Dave steps onto the mats of one of New York City's most prestigious Brazilian Jiu-Jitsu academies, training alongside IBJJF World Champions and elite competitors.
+Every day, Super Dave steps onto the mats of one of New York City's best Brazilian Jiu-Jitsu academies, training alongside IBJJF World Champions and elite competitors and teaching the best BJJ tested on the competitive circuit.

 Graciele Del Fava